keptn/lifecycle-toolkit/docs/content/en/docs/yaml-crd-ref/taskdefinition.md

   [Deno-runtime synopsis](#yaml-synopsis-for-deno-runtime-container)
   and
   [Deno-runtime examples](#examples-for-deno-runtime).
-* Define a custom Kubernetes application container, that includes a runtime,  an application and its runtime dependencies.
+* The `custom-runtime` provides custom Kubernetes application containers, that you define to includes a runtime,  an application and its runtime dependencies.
-  This gives you a lot of flexibility, to define tasks using Java scripts or any anything else.
+  This gives you the flexibility, to define tasks using the lanugage and facilities of your choice, although it is more complicated that using one of the pre-defined runtimes.
   See
   [Yaml synopsis for container-runtime](##yaml-synopsis-for-container-runtime) and
   [Custom container examples](#examples-for-a-custom-container).
-* Use the Python container that is included with KLT.
+* KLT also includes a `python-runtime` container
   This can be used to define your task using Python 3.
   See
   [Yaml synopsis for python-container](##yaml-synopsis-for-python-runtime-container)